zubinchopra/portaldocs/portal-sdk/generated/top-extensions-samples.md

 Each sample demonstrates a single usage of the API.
 It is great for detailed information on any one API.
 You can edit the samples and then refresh the Portal to see the changes.

-For help other than documentation and samples, send an email to the Ibiza team on [Stackoverflow@MS](https://stackoverflow.microsoft.com/questions/tagged?tagnames=ibiza).
+For help other than documentation and samples, review the StackOverflow forum located at [https://stackoverflow.microsoft.com/questions/tagged?tagnames=ibiza](https://stackoverflow.microsoft.com/questions/tagged?tagnames=ibiza).
 For a list of topics and stackoverflow tags, see [portalfx-extensions-stackoverflow.md](portalfx-extensions-stackoverflow.md).

 <!-- TODO: Determine whether there should be a list of samples and whether they are V1 or V2.
 The alternative is to let the list default to the contents of the SamplesExtension.sln project, and the reverse cross-reference that is created by documents like portalfx-blades-appblades.md. -->